jirahandler/ftag-r21-legacy/README.md

 source memo
 ```

-## To submit samples on the grid:
+## To submit samples on the grid

-To submit the ntuple to grid, see https://gitlab.cern.ch/atlas-flavor-tagging-tools/FlavourTagPerformanceFramework/blob/freshstart/README.md for more details.
+To submit the ntuple production to grid, see https://gitlab.cern.ch/atlas-flavor-tagging-tools/FlavourTagPerformanceFramework/blob/freshstart/README.md for more details.

 You need to do the submit under `run/` directory by first doing: